syncfusion-content/aurelia-docs/Aurelia/getting-started/aurelia-spa-dotnet-cli.md

 {% endhighlight %}

+* We are working with `typescript`, since, we need to install the typings dependencies `jquery` and `ej.web.all`.
+We may need of accessing the `ej` object for Syncfusion widget's properties in Aurelia application, which is defined in `ej.web.all` typings file.
+E.g.  `ej.TextAlign.right`

+{% highlight javascript %}

+npm install --save-dev @types/jquery npm install --save-dev @types/ej.web.all

+{% endhighlight %}

+* And also include the typings `jquery` and `ej.web.all` in `tsconfig.json` file.

+{% highlight javascript %}

+{
+  "compilerOptions": {
+    "module": "es2015",
+    "moduleResolution": "node",
+    "target": "es5",
+    "sourceMap": true,
+    "experimentalDecorators": true,
+    "emitDecoratorMetadata": true,
+    "skipDefaultLibCheck": true,
+    "strict": true,
+    "lib": [ "es2015", "dom" ],
+    "types": [ "webpack-env", "jquery", "ej.web.all" ]
+  },
+  "exclude": [ "bin", "node_modules" ],
+  "atom": { "rewriteTsconfig": false }
+}

+{% endhighlight %}

 ## Configuring our Environment

 Before running the application, we want to configure our environment so that the ASP.NET tooling runs in development mode.